openstack/ironic/doc/source/admin/upgrade-to-hardware-types.rst

 Upgrading to Hardware Types
 ===========================

-In the future, the Bare Metal service will stop supporting *classic drivers* and will only support *hardware types*.
-Please see :doc:`/install/enabling-drivers` for the detailed explanation of the difference between these two types of drivers.
+Starting with the Rocky release, the Bare Metal service does not support *classic drivers* any more.
+If you still use *classic drivers*, please upgrade to *hardware types* immediately.
+Please see :doc:`/install/enabling-drivers` for details on *hardware types* and *hardware interfaces*.

 Planning the upgrade
 --------------------